 How to Take a Screenshot on a MacBook Pro – Overview

-The screenshot capturing feature on MacBooks is a great way to save pages on your PC.
+The screenshot-capturing feature on MacBooks is a great way to save pages on your computer.

-For instance, you can take a screenshot when you’ve bought something online and want to keep a record of the purchase info.
+For instance, you can take a screenshot after making an online purchase to keep a record of the transaction details.

 You can also take screenshots just to recall items you’ve shopped for on your MacBook or send a friend something you’ve discovered.

-In addition, you can take a screenshot of some info to post on social media.
-You can also capture screenshots to demonstrate an issue or problem on your MacBook.
+In addition, you can take screenshots to share information on social media or to illustrate an issue or problem on your MacBook.

-On macOS, it’s easy to capture screenshots, crop them and save them to Finder on your Mac.
+In macOS, capturing screenshots, cropping them, and saving them is straightforward, making them easily accessible through Finder.
 This allows you to access the screenshots easily and quickly.

 The screenshot tool on macOS has always been easy to use but somewhat basic.

-However, since the release of macOS Mojave, macOS has an in-built screenshot tool similar to what you find in Windows OS; allowing you to capture screenshots with one click.
+However, since the release of macOS Mojave, macOS has included a built-in screenshot tool, offering functionalities similar to those found in Windows OS.
+This tool allows you to capture screenshots with just one click.

 Take a Screenshot of the Entire Screen

-- You can take a screenshot of your whole screen by clicking on the ‘Capture Entire Screen’ button in the screengrab toolbar and then pressing ‘Capture.’
+1. You can screenshot your whole screen by clicking the ‘Capture Entire Screen’ button in the screengrab toolbar and pressing ‘Capture.’

-- Otherwise, click on Shift + Command + 3 to capture the entire screen.
+2. Otherwise, click Shift + Command + 3 to capture the entire screen.

 How to Take a Screenshot on a MacBook Pro – Take a Screenshot of the Entire Screen